Form 1099-B

 • How long you held the stock: The amount of time you owned the stock you sold determines whether you’ll pay short-term or long-term capital gains tax.

 • Your cost basis: This is how much it cost you to acquire the stock, including any ordinary income that you already recognized at exercise or vesting.
-If the stock you sold came from restricted stock units (RSU), you’ll already have paid ordinary income tax on the fair market value (FMV) of the shares when you took ownership of them.
-If you sold RSUs, this amount would be your cost basis.
+If the stock you sold came from restricted stock units (RSU), in most cases you’ll already have paid ordinary income tax on the fair market value (FMV) of the stock when you took ownership of them.
+This FMV will typically be the cost basis of the stock.
+The amount subject to capital gains tax (whether short-term or long-term) will be the difference between the sale price of the stock and the cost basis.
 Similarly, exercising stock options can also trigger ordinary income tax or the alternative minimum tax (AMT).
 Any income already recognized may be a factor in determining your correct cost basis.

 To avoid paying taxes twice on the same income, you may need to make an adjustment on Form 8949 (Sales and Other Dispositions of Capital Assets), which is an attachment to Schedule D of your individual income tax return.
 Receiving a 1099-B supplemental statement does not mean that any adjustment was already made: Rather, the information on a 1099-B supplemental statement is meant to help you accurately report your cost basis and avoid paying taxes twice on the same income.